Learning Multiple Defaults for Machine Learning Algorithms: Related work

 Most similar to the approach that we introduce are the works of \citeinline{Wistuba2015learning} and \citeinline{wistuba15b}.
 Additionally, the work of \citeinline{Feurer2018} also involves lists of defaults, although they do not detail on how to construct these.

 \citeinline{wistuba15b} propose a method that selects defaults based on meta-data from different algorithms.
 As the first reference to the multiple defaults, this work was a great contribution, but it also came with drawbacks.
 It requires a full grid of hyperparameters, evaluated on all tasks that have been encountered in the past.
 As this is not a realistic requirement, this makes applying this method unpractical, and it does not scale beyond a few hyperparameters.
-In fact, in the experimental evaluation only $2$ algorithms with no more than $3$ hyperparameters were considered.
+In fact, in the experimental evaluation only $2$ algorithms with no more than $4$ hyperparameters were considered.
+Parameters suggested by this method can only stem from the pre-specified grid.

 Alternatively, \citeinline{Wistuba2015learning} propose a method that is able to warm-start Bayesian Optimization procedures, which can essentially also be seen as a set of defaults.
-The approach they propose requires a differentiable model, can only work with numeric and unconditional hyperparameters.
-The methods that we propose do not require any of these.
+The approach they propose requires a differentiable model, which in theory means that it can only work with numeric and unconditional hyperparameters.
+The method does not provide a fixed list of parameters, but instead adaptively learns them for a new problem instance.
+The methods we propose do not require any of these.
 Additionally, the approach we propose does not rely on a predetermined budget of optimizations.
 For each different budget in terms of function evaluations, a different set of defaults will be recommended.
 It can therefore not successfully be applied in the more realistic case where the budget is run time.

 Additionally, both works only experiment with $2$ algorithms and do not apply a \emph{nested} cross-validation procedure, which is required to make plausible conclusions when hyperparameter optimization is involved ~\cite{cawley10}.